Hamilton County Soil and Water Conservation District

 • Remove any barriers in swales that are limiting water movement (sheds, fences, play equipment, raised bed gardens, woody vegetation, excess soil, etc.)

-• You may need to consult with a private drainage contractor for regrading, subsurface drain tile or "French drains", or other drainage solutions.
+• You may need to consult with a private drainage contractor for regrading, subsurface drain tile, or "French drains", or other drainage solutions.

 • Keep street drains clear of debris.